Reclamation of Wellington Harbour: Establishment of Wellington

-19th-century reclamations and the establishment of the Wellington Harbour Board
+19th century reclamations

+Early reclamations

 While large scale reclamation began in the 1850s, the earliest reclamations in Wellington were conducted by private citizens.
 A popular story of the first reclamation conducted in Wellington was that done by George Bennet.
 Bennet had arrived in 1848 on the Berenicia and purchased a hilly section at Windy, or Clay Point (what is now the corner of Lambton Quay and Willis Street).
 At that time, Windy Point was a precipice with a narrow and often impassible path connecting Willis Street to Beach Road (now Lambton Quay).
-Bennet commenced, to the amusement of neighbours, with pick-axe, shovel and barrow to move earth from the Point, tossing the spoil onto the path and into the harbour, thus widened the track and performing Wellington's first reclamation.
+Bennet commenced, to the amusement of neighbours, with pick-axe, shovel and barrow to move earth from the Point, tossing the spoil onto the path and into the harbour, thus widening the track and performing Wellington's first reclamation.

 A programme of systematic reclamation began in 1852, overseen by the provincial government.
 Charles Carter completed a 360' x 100' extension below Willis Street at a cost of £1,036.

 In 1855, the magnitude 8.2 Wairarapa earthquake uplifted the northwestern side of Wellington bay (in some places up to 1.5 metres).
 This created a tidal swamp, and rendered many of the existing jetties in the harbour unusable.
 Most of this land was subsequently reclaimed, providing an excellent new rail and road route to the north.
-Another result of the newly raised land in Wellington was that the shipping basin planned for the city was abandoned and the land used for a cricket ground, the Basin Reserve.
+Another result of the newly raised land in Wellington was that the shipping basin planned for the city was abandoned and the land then used for a cricket ground, the Basin Reserve.

+Establishment of the Wellington Harbour Board

 The Wellington City Council was inaugurated in 1870, and by the end of the 1870s some 70 acre of land had been reclaimed using spoil from the hills behind Lambton Quay and from Wadestown Hill.

 In 1880, the Wellington Harbour Board was established to manage and develop the harbour and its facilities.
-From then reclamation work was divided between the Harbour Board, the Government and the City Council.
-Among major developments from 1880 to the turn of the century was the reclamation north of Pipitea Point for railways land and south of Queens Wharf to Te Aro by the City Council.
+From then on reclamation work was divided between the Harbour Board, the Government and the City Council.
+Among major developments from 1880 to the turn of the century was reclamation north of Pipitea Point for railways land and south of Queens Wharf to Te Aro by the City Council.
 This removed the last vestiges of private ownership of the foreshore, putting the waterfront under the control of the Harbour Board.

 By the end of the 19th century, the original 1840 shoreline was unrecognisable.

-Twentieth century reclamations
+20th century reclamations

 From 1900 to 1930 further reclamations were made for railways and Harbour Board purposes.
 Additional wharves and the seawall at Oriental Bay were built, and the boat harbour at Clyde Quay was constructed.